-The creation of a Personalized Learning Plan involves designing customized lessons and activities to accommodate individual students’ learning path and pace.
-Customized lessons should include the incorporation of blended learning strategies to facilitate student content mastery.
+Creating a Personalized Learning Plan involves designing customized lessons and activities to accommodate individual students’ learning path and pace.
+Customized lessons should incorporate blended learning strategies to facilitate student content mastery.
 As students work through personalized learning pathways, assessments should be embedded throughout and continual feedback provided.
 Prior to embarking on a personalized learning pathway, teachers should collect and integrate academic and non-academic data about each student.
 Discussions should take place with each student to determine personal learning goals and pathways to ensure the proper channels are in place to meet individual goals.
 Teachers are encouraged to align each student’s learning goals and pathways to academic standards and expected learning outcomes.
 The content and accompanying blended learning activities should be created in advance.

-Review the two models showcased: choice boards (menus) and playlists.
-You can create your own personalized learning templates to use for remote instruction.
+Review the two models showcased: choice boards (menus) and playlists or you can create your own personalized learning templates to use for remote instruction.

 Links to information related to both models have been provided or you may conduct your own research to support the development of choice boards and/or playlists to implement in remote instruction.